UM-ARM-Lab/vr_teleop/README.md

    2. Click on Library > VR
    3. Select SteamVR and click install

+   You can also install SteamVR using Steam's browser protocol (enter this link into your browser's address bar): `steam://install/250820`

 3. Clone kuka_iiwa_interface into catkin workspace
    `git clone https://github.com/UM-ARM-Lab/kuka_iiwa_interface.git`
 4. Clone arc_utilities into catkin workspace